AntonS1996/Image-processing/README.md

 # Image-processing
-Digital image processing on C#
+Digital image processing on C# (Desktop Application)

+This program is written using .NET Framework.